nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide
-### Yuki is a personal assistant chatbot that helps to keep track of tasks.
+### Everyone needs a friend!
+How about one that would help you take down all your important tasks?
+Yuki is a bot that would make it more exciting to track your task!
+To start using her, simply download the Yuki.jar file in release v0.2 and place her in your favourite folder!
+Hope you become close to her soon :smile:

 ## Features
     - Add tasks